 Take note of the following before dispatching your parcel:

-Option 3: Submission via the South African Diplomatic or Consular Representative abroad:
+OPTION 4: Submission via A South African Diplomatic or Consular Representative abroad:

-Contact details: Refer to “Foreign Relations – South African Representation Abroad (Embassies and High Commissions)” for the relevant contact information.
+Contact details: Refer to “Foreign Relations – South African Representation Abroad (Embassies and High Commissions)” on the DIRCO website for contact information of our Missions abroad.

 Requirements: The mission must include a cover letter stating the country for which the document is needed.